osmanii/osmanii.github.io/_pages/about.md

 - September, 2019.
 One paper submitted to PerCom 2020
 - August, 2019.
 One paper accepted to BuildSys 2019.
 - July, 2019.
 Co-chairing the first Artificat Evaluation at PerCom 2020.
+- July, 2019.
+Co-chairing the first workshop on integrated smart healthcare (WISH) at COMPSAC 2019.
 - May, 2019.
 One journal paper accepted to JNCA, Elsevier.
 -
 -----------------------------------------